Cufflinks Size Chart And Buying Guide

 In addition to the size and the type, you should consider the following when deciding:

-Cufflinks come in a variety of materials like enamel, mother-of-pearl, and onyx.
-You can also find cufflinks made of enamel, wood, glass, and plastic.
+Cufflinks come in various materials like enamel, mother-of-pearl, and onyx.
+You can also find enamel, wood, glass, and plastic cufflinks.
 Metal cufflinks sets are the most common, but you can also find them in just about any material.

 If you are looking for a durable option that will last long, titanium or stainless steel would be the best choice because they will not corrode.